This August 6-8, 2021 field trip will include rock hunting in Jerome, AZ and visiting the Prescott Gem and Mineral Show in Prescott Valley, AZ.

 We’ll be searching for agate (pictured below) in Jerome, AZ on August 7th.
 Our guide will be a local Prescott Gem and Mineral rock club member.
 Note that rock hunting is on Saturday, August 7th ONLY!

 When it gets too hot, we’ll check out the Prescott Gem and Mineral rock show in the Findlay Toyota Center at 3201 North Main Street in Prescott Valley, AZ.
 The show runs from Friday to Sunday and there is a $5 entry fee.
-There is free dry camping for self contained RV’s at the show.
-For more information, please email me at firstname.lastname@example.org with the subject “Prescott AZ field trip.”
+There is free dry camping for self contained RV’s at the show, or you can camp for free in Prescott National Forest.
+For more information, please email me at email@example.com with the subject “Prescott AZ field trip.”

 Forsaking the desert, we’ll head deep into the forests of the Sierra Nevada Mountains.
 The PLS May field trip will be to the Obsidian Dome area where we will study the products of volcanic activity near Mammoth Lakes, CA. Geologically speaking, this volcanic activity is thought to have occurred fairly recently in the summer of 1350AD.
 This is a one day trip.